-Like many of our Silicon Valley peers, data rules everything around us.
+Like many of our food tech peers, data rules everything around us.
 With data we test, iterate, learn, and then repeat it all again—all with the aim of achieving perfection (or something close to it).

 Here at EAT Club, an important type of data we gather is dish reviews and ratings from our EATers (that’s our charming nickname for EAT Club customers, who are not only users but also diners).
 Since we aim to provide an awesome experience, we view customer satisfaction as our “bread and butter.”
 Everything from food curation, to user experience design, to dish spotlight banners on the menu is done to bring joy to your office through our presence.